GuardianAudits/SolidityLab/encyclopedia-of-solidity-attack-vectors/tx.origin-phishing-attack.md

 tx.origin and msg.sender can be used to get the address of the account making the call, however there is extra context that is vital to keep in mind.

 We have 3 components in our example
-1. Alice, the address of Alice's wallet in our example is 0x01 (The Depositer).
+1. Alice, the address of Alice's wallet in our example is 0x01 (The Depositor).
 2. Bob, Bob has deployed a malicious contract in our example at address 0x02
 3. The vulnerable contract, Pool, this is deployed in our example at address 0x03
 <br><br>